mlr-org/mcboost/README.md

 ```

 We can now run Multi-Calibration Boosting by instantiating the object and calling the `multicalibrate` method.
-Note, that typically, we would use Multi-Calibration on a smaller validation set!
+Note, that typically, we would use Multi-Calibration on a separate validation set!

 ```r
   mc = MCBoost$new(init_predictor = init_predictor)
   mc$multicalibrate(train_data, train_labels)
 ```

-and alternatively **predict** on new data.
+Lastly, we predict on new data.

 ```r
 tstid = setdiff(tsk$row_ids, tid) # held-out data